nimh-dsst/dsst-rtd/docs/guides/ABCD/fast_track/README.md

 ## Collection contents

-### sourcedata
+### derivatives

-Contains E-Prime timing files for the functional tasks.
+Contains processed derivatives of rawdata under folders named after their pipeline name and pipeline software version like: `<pipeline>-<version>/`.

 ### rawdata

 Contains the unprocessed as-converted imaging data which was not recalled (see "Quality Control information" below for more on what "not recalled" means).

-### derivatives
+### sourcedata

-Contains processed derivatives of rawdata under folders named after their pipeline name and pipeline software version like: `<pipeline>-<version>`.
+Contains E-Prime timing files for the functional tasks.

 ## Quality Control (QC) information

 Data in this collection includes all non-recalled data (`ftq_recalled` = 0), regardless of the quality rating (`ftq_usable`) provided from the ABCD Data Analysis Informatics & Resource Center (DAIRC).
 See Note 1 below for more on `ftq_usable`.
 The QC file that was used to download and convert the data is in the `code/abcd_fastqc01_history/` subdirectory.

-You can find a summarized version of the QC ratings in our aggregated file `qc.tsv`.
-This QC file includes the ratings made by the ABCD DAIRC from the NDA's `abcd_fastqc01.txt` file as well as mappings from the NDA's `ftq_series_id` to the BIDS tree filenames.
-You can find the full data dictionary at `qc.json`.
+You can find a summarized version of the QC ratings in our aggregated file `scans.tsv`.
+This file includes the QC ratings made by the ABCD DAIRC from the NDA's `abcd_fastqc01.txt` file as well as mappings from the NDA's `ftq_series_id` to the BIDS tree filenames.
+You can find the full data dictionary in `scans.json`.

-- Note 1: The `ftq_usable` field is a summary measure indicating that the series is not missing any DICOMs (`ftq_complete` = 1), passed "raw" QC and has no severe artifacts (`ftq_quality` = 1), and has not been recalled by consent being withdrawn or NDA file replacement (`ftq_recalled` = 0).
+- **Note 1**: The `ftq_usable` field is a summary measure indicating that the series is not missing any DICOMs (`ftq_complete` = 1), passed "raw" QC and has no severe artifacts (`ftq_quality` = 1), and has not been recalled by consent being withdrawn or NDA file replacement (`ftq_recalled` = 0).
-- Note 2: No field map's QC ratings are included in the `qc.tsv` file because they could not be directly mapped from NIfTI file names to exact `ftq_series_id` from the original spreadsheet.
+- **Note 2**: No field map's QC ratings are included in the `scans.tsv` file because they could not be directly mapped from NIfTI file names to exact `ftq_series_id` from the original spreadsheet.
-- Note 3: No DWI image's QC ratings are currently included in the `qc.tsv` because of the known issue with the current DWI BVAL ancd BVEC files outlined in the "known issues" below.
+- **Note 3**: No DWI image's QC ratings are currently included in the `scans.tsv` because of the known issue with the current DWI BVAL ancd BVEC files outlined in the **Known issues** below.

 ## Known issues